X

 Community Meals

-• To help those in need, meals are served once a week in Cedar Falls at the First United Methodist Church, 8th and Washington Streets.
+To help those in need, church volunteers in our area join together to provide a meal once a week at the First United Methodist Church at 8th and Washington Streets.
 The meals are offered every Tuesday (except for the first Tuesday of the month).

 • Everyone faces challenges and sometimes a little assistance is needed during times of accident, illness, or other losses.
 The loving response that we can provide may ease the trouble for another.